 About SpruceLab

-SpruceLab Inc. is a planning, landscape architecture and urban design consultancy that is Indigenous and women-owned and operated (shared ownership) with offices in Toronto, Hamilton, and Edmonton (certified member of the Canadian Council of Indigenous Business (CCIB), and listed on the Government of Canada’s Indigenous Business Directory).
+SpruceLab Inc. is a planning, landscape architecture and urban design consultancy that is Indigenous and women-owned and operated (shared ownership) with offices in Toronto, Hamilton, Edmonton, and Vancouver (certified member of the Canadian Council of Indigenous Business (CCIB), and listed on the Government of Canada’s Indigenous Business Directory).
 We specialize in regenerative nature-based solutions and engagement to create resilient, healthy places and communities, and we strive to prioritize Indigenous voices and employment in this work (Treaty and Interest Rights Holders, and local Indigenous Peoples).
 Our services include landscape design and green infrastructure, urban design, urban and rural planning, engagement (Indigenous, community and stakeholder engagement), integrated project delivery (IPD), public art collaboration, and related education / training.

 Our name is inspired by the spruce tree, which stands tall as a symbol of resilience, and has an important shared history for Indigenous and settler Peoples.
 Indigenous Knowledge teaches how the spruce tree provides medicine, its roots are connectors, connecting birch bark to make canoes, vessels and structures, and its resin is used as both a catalyst to start fires, and a protective agent.
 We also embody the spirit of a lab (a learning environment) with a proven methodology to co-create innovative solutions to complex land and water problems, with community in mind.